icecream17/Stuff/writing/walk.md

 It is well known that rolling decreases friction against the ground damage.
 In turn, it preserves acceleration a bit better.
 Humans cannot withstand too high accelerations, so this is another helpful thing about rolling.
-You might say that rolling is not walking, so imagine multiple frontflips in a row instead, which is basically walking but someone is spinning you around in between, or putting on low-friction spherical shoes in midair.
+You might say that rolling is not walking, so imagine multiple frontflips in a row instead, which is basically walking but spinning around in between, or putting on low-friction spherical shoes in midair, or walking inside a sphere.

 Another way to reduce acceleration safely is soft collision with snow, leaves, or feathers.
 Alternatively, if you are walking on an extremely downhill slope, a parachute could be helpful to use the air to reduce acceleration.
 The steps